 - In the appeared dialogue box from the ‘Name Manager’ option, assign the name in the tab for the name option, and enter the OFFSET formula in the ‘ Refers To ‘ tab.

-As two names have been taken in the example (Player and Runs), two name ranges will be defined and the OFFSET formula for both the names will be as:
+As two names have been taken in the example (Player and Runs), two name ranges will define, and the OFFSET formula for both names will be as follows:

 - Player =OFFSET($A$4,0,0,COUNTA($A$4:$A$100),1)